ServiceNowDevProgram/example-instancescan-checks/README.md

 Navigate to the user preference <sys_user_preference> table and search by 'rowcount'.
 Set the value to 50 max.
 Also, can set the property 'glide.ui.per_page' sys property value to 10, 20, 50 only

+### Do not reference sys_choice table
+The Choice table should not be used as the reference table for a Reference type field.
+Reference fields store the sys_id of the corresponding record in the reference table and show the specified display value.
+For example: the caller_id field stores the sys_id of a record from the user table and displays the corresponding name value.
+This presents a problem when using the sys_choice table, because existing records are deleted and replaced when choices are modified.
+This causes a new sys_id to be generated for each record in the choice list.
+So the sys_id stored in the Reference field is no longer a valid value and the reference is broken.

 ## Category: Security
 ##Check Mandatory fields on incident